 Ensuring that you follow a machine’s intended use and capabilities is important to ensure the machine will last its intended design life.
 Making it work harder than intended can cause damages that will not only have an impact on its life cycle but also lead to unplanned costly repairs and unproductive downtime.

-How to Extend the Life of Your Equipment
+How to Extend Your Heavy Equipment Life Expectancy

 To ensure your equipment runs to its potential and lasts as long as possible, you need to regularly take care of it.